benwerd/technology-assessment/Rubric.md

 ## Cost

 - What is the up-front and ongoing price of this product?
+- Is the total cost of acquiring and using this product greater or less than the cost of the problem noted above?
+  - If greater, how will the additional cost be covered?
+  - If less, how will your team utilize the savings?
 - What is the impact of using this product on your team? (e.g., setup time, time spent on maintenance, requirement to buy other products / services, need for training, other resource use.)

 ## Risk